SubstrateBound/NZM-Substrate/README.md

 X: @NZMTDU
 Issues / PRs welcome.

-### Daily Viewer Question – January 19, 2026
+### Daily Viewer Question – January 20, 2026
-Persistence
+Waves
-What must be preserved for a structure to exist, if not mass, position, or energy?
+How can waves propagate if there is no background space or metric?

 ### Answer:
-What must be preserved is relational constraint.
-A structure exists as long as certain transformations remain forbidden.
-Its identity is topological and historical, not material.
+Propagation occurs through relational adjacency.
+Waves are bounded oscillatory transformations moving through constraint networks, not through space.
+No metric is required—only connectivity.

 **If none of these questions can be answered using zero, infinity, or a number line — what does that imply about the foundations of physics?**